The Perfect White

 Moyanne Harding, Interiors by Moyanne

 White paint for walls does seem to be the trend, though for our area it still seems to be about subtle variations of gray, gray/blue and gray/green wall colors.
-When you do see white walls, you also see white window treatments and furniture with pops of color added to the accessories.
+When you do see white walls, you also see a white window installation with white window treatments and furniture with pops of color added to the accessories.
 This could be in pillows, a trim on your curtain, or in floral arrangements.
 This “monochromatic” look creates a soothing atmosphere in which pops of color become more of the focus, enabling you to change out the brighter colors when desired.
 I tend to look at my client’s space and decide whether they need a white wall or variation of a subtle white with an undertone of cream or another shade altogether.
 I recommend that if you are doing a white or cream wall, add some interest with texture.
 That could be in molding, a paint technique, or even beadboard paneling.
 This helps to ground the space.

 A color that I like to use is Sherwin-Williams White Flour (SW 7102).
 I would caution that although a white is neutral, there are many different undertones of white.
 White with pink, white with cream, white with grey and so on.
 You can buy a test can and paint a test area.
 I paint mine on foam board and look at the paint both during the day and night as color changes based on the amount of natural light and the type of lightbulbs you have in your light fixtures.
 All of these variations change the color of your paint.
 It is best to take your time as this saves on money and labor.
 Look for inspiration in your permanent pieces for the right shade of white, such as your cabinets, countertops and furniture.
 Compare your painted board to these areas to be sure that your “white” complements your permanent pieces.